fintechees/Expert-Advisor-Studio/README.md

 ## News!!

+### Our CRM Supports FIX API Gateway!

+Our CRM currently supports the FIX API Gateway!
+Any broker or liquidity provider can integrate with our CRM via the FIX API.
+We have the capability to amalgamate all existing trading platforms to create a copy trading platform or assist liquidity providers in building a top-tier platform.

 ### Why Trailing Stop Should be Set on The Client Side?

 A lot of traders(most of them are beginners) often set trailing stop on the backend.
 It's not a good way because your bottom line is completely visible.
 Now a plugin for trailing stop has been created!
 You can manage your trailing stop on the client side.